Catholic Sacred Art

 On Earth as it is in Heaven

-In response to our Holy Father Pope Francis’ call to dialog and action on Climate Change in his Encyclical Laudato Si’ On Care for Our Common Home, published in 2015, I offer this metaphorical painting, On Earth as it is in Heaven, as a visual prayer to raise consciousness and to encourage dialog.
+In response to our Holy Father Pope Francis’s call to dialogue and action on Climate Change in his Encyclical Laudato Si’ On Care for Our Common Home, published in 2015, I offer this metaphorical painting, On Earth as it is in Heaven, as a visual prayer to raise consciousness and to encourage dialogue

 [Leer en Español]

-The title of the painting “On Earth as it is in Heaven” is taken from the prayer Jesus taught us.
-That is, the Lord’s Prayer, Thy Kingdom Come, Thy Will Be Done, On Earth as it is in Heaven.
+The title of the painting, “On Earth as it is in Heaven,” is taken from the prayer Jesus taught us.
+That is, the Lord’s Prayer: Thy Kingdom Come, Thy Will Be Done, On Earth as it is in Heaven.

 The painting is rhetorical in concept and presents us with only two possibilities.

 One in harmony with God’s Creation.
-In other words, a future of justice, peace and sustainability in the natural world.
-Conversely, the other of plunder, chaos, and endless war.
-Subsequently, an ultimate collapse of nature and life on our planet home as we know it.
+In other words, a future of justice, peace, and sustainability in the natural world.
+Conversely, the other is plunder, chaos, and endless war—subsequently, an ultimate collapse of nature and life on our planet, as we know it.

-Moreover, the painting asks a question of the viewer, each one of us, whatever our religion or beliefs.
+Moreover, the painting poses a question to the viewer, each one of us, regardless of our religion or beliefs.
 Which future do we want to live in, leave to our children and future generations?

 Continue reading